gabsn/go-perf/README.md

 # Usage

-1. Create the different versions of the app you want to test.
+1. Create the different versions of the app you want to test and put them into the [bin](https://github.com/gabsn/go-tracer-perf/tree/master/bin) folder.
 For example, if you're using dep, modify the constraints in the `Gopkg.toml`, `dep ensure` and then `go build` your app.

 2. Rename your binaries by following the naming convention `APP-VERSION`.